 Marlene Rye – Bold & Contemporary Pastels

-Glastonbury Arts cordially invites you to join Marlene Rye for “Bold & Contemporary Pastels.”
-The presentation will be held on Thursday, March 21st from 6:30–8:30 pm in the Schultz Hall, First Church of Christ, 2183 Main Street, in Glastonbury, CT.
+The March 21 presentation by Marlene Rye on “Bold & Contemporary Pastels has been POSTPONED DUE TO ILLNESS.”
+The presentation has been RESCHEDULED FOR THURSDAY JUNE 6 from 6:30–8:30 pm in the Schultz Hall, First Church of Christ, 2183 Main Street, in Glastonbury, CT.
 Explore how the artist captures the essence of a subject with bold color and explosive pattern.

 “My work explores a deep relationship with place, specifically the woods where I live in Western, MA,” says Marlene Rye.
 “Often, the visual connection to my original source material becomes lost in the translation, the painting departs from the visual and delves into all of the senses.
 I am not interested in conveying a specific moment in time or place, but rather the essence of what makes that place magical to me.
 And in the searching, trees become metaphors for relationships, the joy of living, conflicts and the beauty of friendships, a reflection of my life and of the lives of others that I encounter.”

 Marlene Rye has an A.B. from Smith College and an M.F.A. from the University of Pennsylvania.
 She has studied under Andrew Forge, Barbara Grossman, John Moore, and Martha Armstrong.
 Her work has been shown nationally and has been accepted into juried shows with distinguished curators from the Whitney Museum of American Art and the Guggenheim.
 She is currently represented by Gross McCleaf Gallery in Philadelphia, The Oxbow Gallery in Northampton, MA and VT Artisans in Brattleboro, VT.
 She has had 17 solo shows since 1994.

 You can follow any responses to this entry through the RSS feed.
 Both comments and pings are currently closed.